pacifics/PassDao/README.md

 Used for the management and display of the upgrades and projects from the beginning of the application.
 One Pass DAO smart contract, a meta project for the DAO and a project smart contract for each project.
 No public function.

-#### Manager Smart Contracts ("Tokens")
-Used for the management of tokens.
-Includes the PASS token Manager smart contract.
-One smart contract for the DAO shares and one smart contract for the PASS tokens.
-The smart contracts are conform to ERC20.

-Public functions are :

-- Buy tokens for a proposal: allows to buy tokens in order to pay a project manager (or contractor if shares) according to an approved proposal.
-Inputs : the index of the proposal and the address of the buyer (default: msg.sender).

-- Withdraw pending amounts: allows receiving tokens or refunding after the closing time of the fundings.

-- Buy Tokens: allows sending a buy order.

-- Remove orders: allow removing buy orders and refunding.
-Input: from an order to another order (default: all orders).

-- Sell Tokens: allows selling tokens from the buy orders.
-Inputs: the amount in token you want to sell, from an order to another order (default: all orders).

-- Transfer tokens and Approve tokens allowance: ERC20 functions.

 #### Committee Room Smart Contract ("Committees")
 Used to submit proposals, to vote and to execute the decisions of the shareholders.